Graham Hill: Death

 Hill's funeral was held at St Albans Abbey, and he is buried at St Botolph's graveyard, Shenleybury.
 The church has since been deconsecrated so the tomb now sits in a private garden.

 Legacy

 After his death, Silverstone village, home to the track of the same name, named a road, Graham Hill, after him and there is a "Graham Hill Road" on The Shires estate in nearby Towcester.
-Graham Hill Bend at Brands Hatch is also named in his honour.
+Graham Hill Bend at the Brands Hatch racing circuit is also named in his honour.
 A blue plaque commemorates Hill at 32 Parkside, in Mill Hill, London NW7.

 In Bourne, Lincolnshire, where Hill's former team BRM is based, a road called Graham Hill Way is named in his honour.
 Also a nursery school in Lusevera, Italy, was named in his honour.